genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-reference-app.md

 Ideally, Maven should be installed in the server instance.
 It should be configured so that you can retrieve Ggenesis binaries.

 Otherwise, the Maven installation and configuration must be available in a local development environment.
+Finally, before you start, create a new folder as a working area for the project under the GENESIS HOME folder.
+Call this folder **RefTradingApp**.
+This makes sure that all the files for this application will be separate from any other work you are doing.

 ## The source database